 Basic net loss per share is computed by dividing net loss by the weighted average number of shares of common stock outstanding during the period.
 Diluted net loss per share is computed by dividing net loss per share by the weighted average number of shares outstanding, plus, any potentially dilutive shares outstanding during the period.
-The Company had 100,000 Series B Preferred Shares convertible at 100 for 1 outstanding through March 12, 2015, but were excluded from the calculation of diluted loss per share of common stock because their inclusion would have been antidilutive.
-Therefore, dilutive loss per share of common stock was equal to basic loss per share of common stock for the years ended December 31, 2015.
-For the years ended December 31, 2017 and 2016, basic and diluted earnings (loss) per share were the same, since there were no potentially dilutive securities outstanding.
+For the years ended December 31, 2018 and 2017, basic and diluted earnings (loss) per share were the same, since there were no potentially dilutive securities outstanding.